 Place the configuration file in a directory that is mountable by the configuration manager.
-For the configuration manager to read the file, the file must be placed in the /data/<rcm ns>/common-config directory.
+For the configuration manager to read the file, the file must be placed in /var/lib/smi/data/common-config directory.

 The supported host configuration and common configuration combinations are described as follows.